 Not too far from the center, I bumped into the most amazing post office I have seen in my life.
 The Palacio de Correos de México, also known as the “Correo Mayor” was Built-in 1907.
 The interiors are adorned with intricate work covered in dazzling gold(not real) including the elevators.
 You can send out a postcard to your loved ones from this still functional palatial post office.

 This quaint museum painted in cobalt blues is enough to take you into a different world.
 Once you enter the erstwhile home of Frida you realise the brilliance of her creativity and her work.
 The museum is open from 10 am till 5 pm.
-More information can be found in the link.

 Now part of CDMX, Coyocan was earlier a separate village.
 This locality has a Bohemian appeal to it its colonial architecture and the Cobble Stoned streets.
 You can easily spend a whole day exploring the upscale cafes, some amazing museums, fantastic options to eat and drink or just sitting in the park watching the festivities going around you even without a festival.

 When in CDMX, trying the Barbacoa Tacos or Birria is a must.
-These are specially made tacos that need to be cooked for at least 8 hours before it can be served to you.
+These are specially-made tacos that need to be cooked for at least 8 hours before it can be served to you.
 Most of the major traditional markets or Mercados in Mexico like Mercado De La Merced serve Barbacoa Tacos.
 Just sit on one of the stalls in the market and enjoy them with a beer!

 The other most important museum after Frida Kahlo Museum is Museo Nacional de Antropología or the National Museum of Anthropology.
 The museum hosts the world’s largest collection of ancient Mexican artifacts.
 Some of the most iconic Mesoamerican artifacts discovered to date can be found in the museum.
 If you want to understand Mexico’s history, then a visit here is a must.
 Maybe that is why it is the most visited museum in Mexico!

 The eclectic club open only on Fridays looks like a dingy warehouse behind a dark gate.
-But once you are inside the club it is all dazzle, laser lights and music.
+But once you are inside the club it is all dazzle, laser lights, and music.
 With new kinds of music every week, this place remains fresh every time you visit.
-But if you are looking to experience the Mexican nightlife, this place is highly recommended.
+But if you are looking to experience Mexican nightlife, this place is highly recommended.

 If you are in Mexico and you have not tried the tequilas and the Micheladas then its a trip incomplete I say.